Zoster (herpes zoster)

 4.24.7 Recommendations

-Addition of text reiterating importance of obtaining a medical history in patients prior to vaccination, to reiterate the contraindications regarding use of zoster vaccine in immunocompromised individuals and to provide further detail on what constitutes immunocompromise and how to manage inadvertent vaccination in these individuals.
+Addition of text reiterating importance of obtaining a medical history in patients prior to vaccination, to reiterate the contraindications regarding use of Zostavax in immunocompromised people and to provide further detail on what constitutes immunocompromise and how to manage inadvertent vaccination in these people.

 4.24.9 Contraindications

-Addition of text and table to reiterate the contraindications regarding use of zoster vaccine in immunocompromised individuals and to provide further detail on what constitutes immunocompromise and how to manage inadvertent vaccination in these individuals.
+Addition of text and table to reiterate the contraindications regarding use of Zostavax in immunocompromised people and to provide further detail on what constitutes immunocompromise and how to manage inadvertent vaccination in these people.

 4.24.10 Precautions

-Addition of text providing more specific detail of CD4 levels at which a person infected with HIV can receive zoster vaccine.
+Addition of text providing more specific detail of CD4 levels at which a person infected with HIV can receive Zostavax.
 (Refer also Chapter 3.3 Groups with special vaccination requirements).

 4.24.11 Adverse events

-Addition of text providing details of select serious outcomes where immunocompromised individuals have received zoster vaccine.
+Addition of text providing details of select serious outcomes where immunocompromised people have received Zostavax.